Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Artificial Neural Networks And Deep Learning.md

 ### Boltzmann Machines

 A Boltzmann machine is an **unsupervised** DL model in which every node is connected to every other node as can be seen below.
 This, unlike most other neural nets we have previously seen, is thus undirected.
 It's important note that our Boltzmann is also stochastic because it uses stochastic processes (e.g. Gibbs sampling) to update the states of the nodes.
 Training of Boltzmann machines is known to be very difficult.
+This led to the study of restricted Boltzmann machines

 Boltzmann machines can also be used in **generative** way, meaning that it can be used to generate new data points.
-This can be useful in image completion and data generation (Shocker)
+This can be useful in image completion and data generation

 ![image-20230417140413491](img/image-20230417140413491.png)

 #### Restricted Boltzmann Machines (RBM)

-Boltzmann machines can be very useful but because each node is connected to every other node and hence the connections grow **exponentially.** This is why we use **RBMs**.
-The restrictions in the node connections in **RBMs** are as follows:
+Boltzmann machines can be very useful but because each node is connected to every other node and thus the connections grow **exponentially**.
+This means that BMs are hard to train.
+This is why we use **RBMs**.
+The key characteristic of RBMs is that there are no connections within a layer.

-- Hidden nodes cannot be connected to one another
-- Visible nodes cannot be connected to one another?

 If we follow these rules we will see we end up with a **bipartite**^1^ structure that only allows connection between the visible layer and the hidden layer. **RBMs** are used in unsupervised learning tasks such as dimensionality reduction, feature learning and collaborative filtering.